FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 All of the graphic assets have now been added to the map.
 In the next lab, you will complete the map design.

-### Task 5 Challenge (Optional): Create Layout in QGIS
+### Task 5 Challenge: Create Layout in QGIS (optional)

 While we are using Inkscape to complete final designs of our maps, QGIS does allow for some advanced map design.
 To do a comparison, create a new Print Composer and import all of the assets that were imported in Task 4, as well as the Syria map.
-See if you can re-create Figure 12 in QGIS’s Print Composer.
+See if you can re-create the map we created in Inkscape in QGIS’s Print Composer.
 Export your design as a rasterized PDF and submit for grading.

 ### 3 Conclusion

 In this lab, you learned about the importance of thinking about the map design and layout for planning purposes.
 Next, you learned how to use QGIS to create a proportional symbol map and additional Print Composer options and export strategies.
 Lastly, in Inkscape, you learned how to import assets to different layers to create a rough map design.
 There is still quite a bit of work ahead of you in the next lab where you will add text, neatlines, legend, labels, and modify the proportional symbols.

 ### 4 Discussion Questions